burcakotlu/GLANET/docs/source/tutorial.rst

 	Choose shorter job name so that all the sub folders to be created under ~path/to/tool/Output/JobName/ directory will not exceed the allowable length.
 	Default is Job Name is  *NoName*.

 **Log File**:

-	GLANET run from GUI (by double clicking the GLANET.jar) will be logged in a log file which will be saved in same location of GLANET.jar.
+	GLANET run from GUI (by double clicking the GLANET.jar) will be logged in a log file.
+Log file will be saved under the same directory where the GLANET.jar resides.

 ---------------------------------------------------------